EAGE-Annual-Hackathon/Atomic/README.md

 ## 📌 Project Description

-In this project, we aim to automate the quality control of seismic datasets using **Volve Field Data** and **Agentic AI**.
-The agent is designed to:
+In this project, we aim to automate the quality control of seismic datasets using Volve Field Data and Agentic AI.
+The agent is designed to analyze the data, evaluate its quality, decide on the necessary processing steps, and then execute them.
-- Analyze the data
-- Evaluate its quality
-- Decide on necessary processing steps
-- Execute the processing

 The demonstrated processes include:
 - Interpolating seismic data gaps